magao-x/handbook/operating/remote/mac.rst

 .. image:: utm_booted.png

-Using the "pause" button in the toolbar will suspend the VM.
+In the future, if you want to stop the VM (e.g. to save power) the "pause" button in the toolbar will suspend the VM without losing its state.

 Install an SSH key
 ------------------